Logging (computing): Message logs

-Internet Relay Chat (IRC)

-In the case of IRC software, message logs often include system/server messages and entries related to channel and user changes (e.g. topic change, user joins/exits/kicks/bans, nickname changes, the user status changes), making them more like a combined message/event log of the channel in question, but such a log isn't comparable to a true IRC server event log, because it only records user-visible events for the time frame the user spent being connected to a certain channel.
+In the case of IRC software, message logs often include system/server messages and entries related to channel and user changes (e.g. topic change, user joins/exits/kicks/bans, nickname changes, the user status changes), making them more like a combined message/event log of the channel in question, but such a log is not comparable to a true IRC server event log, because it only records user-visible events for the time frame the user spent being connected to a certain channel.

-Instant messaging

 Instant messaging and VoIP clients often offer the chance to store encrypted logs to enhance the user's privacy.
 These logs require a password to be decrypted and viewed, and they are often handled by their respective writing application.
 Some privacy focused messaging services, such as Signal, record minimal logs about users, limiting their information to connection times.

-Server log
+Server logs

 A server log is a log file (or several files) automatically created and maintained by a server consisting of a list of activities it performed.

 A typical example is a web server log which maintains a history of page requests.
 The W3C maintains a standard format (the Common Log Format) for web server log files, but other proprietary formats exist.
 Some servers can log information to computer readable formats (such as JSON) versus the human readable standard.
 More recent entries are typically appended to the end of the file.
 Information about the request, including client IP address, request date/time, page requested, HTTP code, bytes served, user agent, and referrer are typically added.
 This data can be combined into a single file, or separated into distinct logs, such as an access log, error log, or referrer log.
 However, server logs typically do not collect user-specific information.

 These files are usually not accessible to general Internet users, only to the webmaster or other administrative person of an Internet service.
 A statistical analysis of the server log may be used to examine traffic patterns by time of day, day of week, referrer, or user agent.
 Efficient web site administration, adequate hosting resources and the fine tuning of sales efforts can be aided by analysis of the web server logs.